 A. You can protect the investment of your electronic devices with the installation of surge protectors.
 While surge strips protect one electronic device, there are many products that can protect all the connections in a home.
-At Barney's Electric, we strongly recommend the installation of surge protectors to protect your home or business and your possessions.
+At Forsyth Electrical Services Inc., we strongly recommend the installation of surge protectors to protect your home or business and your possessions.
 When whole-home devices are used in combination with surge strips, your electrical devices receive maximum protection.

 What You Should Know about Ground Fault Circuit Interrupters (GFCI)

 What You Should Know about Circuit Breakers and Fuses